janko/janko.io/_posts/2015-05-18-lets-keep-frontend-outside-of-ruby.md

 ## Ability to focus on the backend

-We Ruby developers like to have puns with JavaScript, but the truth is, we simply aren't good at writing it.
+We Ruby developers like to make fun of JavaScript, but the truth is, we simply aren't good at writing it.
 That's because we're so busy with our backends, since we have to know so many things:

 * The Ruby language + code design
 * Our web framework + the HTTP protocol